sstone/amqp-client/README.md

 Please note that the Akka dependency is now in the "provided" scope which means that you'll have to define it explicitely in your maven/sbt projects.

-The latest snapshot (development) version is 1.1-SNAPSHOT, the latest released version is 1.0
+The latest snapshot (development) version is 1.1-SNAPSHOT, the latest released version is 1.1-RC1

+* amqp-client 1.1-RC1 is compatible with Scala 2.9.2 and Akka 2.0.5
+* amqp-client 1.1-SNAPSHOT is compatible with Scala 2.10.0 and Akka 2.1.0

+Version 1.0 was package with groupdId set to com.aphelia and uploaded to my own mvn repository (http://sstone.github.com/sstone-mvn-repo/{snapshots/releases}).
+From version 1.1 on, snapshots are uploaded to https://oss.sonatype.org/content/repositories/snapshots and releases are synced to maven central.

+## Compatibility with Scala 2.10

+Master is currently developped against 2.9.2, branch scala2.10 against 2.10.0

 ## Library design